cyrus-and/playground/README.md

 The default `Makefile` rule (`try`) runs a disposable docker container, use `run` to keep the container.

 For convenience, a temporary randomly-named folder is mounted to `~user/playground`.
 The actual folder name is stored in the `PLAYGROUND_SHARED` environment variable.

+### Run X applications on macOS

+To use X applications on macOS, first  start XQuartz then run `xhost +localhost` to allow X connections from Docker.